 Dr. Cholpon Sadyrbaeva flipped through her photographs on a projector screen.
 When she got to one showing three generations of a family that she treated in rural Kyrgyzstan, she paused and smiled.
 There were photographs showing her examining an infant, listening to an old man’s lungs, and counseling a middle-aged woman about high blood pressure.

-The Kyrgyz State Medical Institute for Retraining and Continuing Education, USAID, and the U.S. NGO Scientific Language and Technology Institute invited Dr. Sadyrbaeva to give her presentation to dozens of sixth-year medical students at a three-day family medicine symposium in Bishkek early last November.
+The Kyrgyz State Medical Institute for Retraining and Continuing Education, USAID, and the U.S. NGO Scientific Technology and Language Institute invited Dr. Sadyrbaeva to give her presentation to dozens of sixth-year medical students at a three-day family medicine symposium in Bishkek early last November.
 An annual event since 2006, the symposium provides information and hands-on training to encourage more medical students to consider a career as a primary care physician.

 Dr. Sadyrbaeva returned to the symposium for a second time to present her photographs and experiences to her peers.
 She represents a new generation of Kyrgyz family physicians that came of age and began practicing after reforms radically transformed the health-care system of post-independence Kyrgyzstan.